-Psoriasis manifests itself after a conflict separation, or may not be in contact with something or someone, death, separation, divorce, etc. The loss of contact, as also happens in the animal kingdom, represents a major conflict for the person who has it.
+Psoriasis manifests itself after a conflict of separation, you may not be in contact with something or someone because of death, separation, divorce, etc. The loss of contact, as also happens in the animal kingdom, represents a major conflict for the person who has it.

 But what kind of protection?
 The role of traditional protection is exercised by the parent or the person representing the paternal function, which in some cases may be the mother.
 “I need you Dad, I do not feel protected anymore, so I protect myself with increasing the thickness of my skin!”

 The need for parental protection may be demonstrated when the affected is exposed to sunlight, the improvement is evident.
 It is well known that the Sun, to the collective unconscious, represents the father.